To find locations that provide the COVID-19 Vaccine in Ohio, please visit the ODH Coronavirus website to view the interactive map: ... Read More

 How do I know what shots I need?

-Please call the Nursing Division to consult with our nursing staff (419) 738-3410.
+Please call the Immunization Office at (419) 738-3410 and select Option 4.
 Additional information is also available in the Resources and Links listed to the right.

 How do I know if my insurance company will cover my visit?